 Muscular Fitness Assessments

-This portion of the series will discuss muscular fitness assessments, which determines an individual’s muscular strength and endurance.
+Assessments performed at the start of a client’s program can be used to track progress and increase motivation.
+These assessments are divided into four categories: anthropometric measurements (body size or body composition), cardiovascular assessments, muscular fitness assessments, and sport-skills assessments.
+This portion of the series will discuss muscular fitness assessments, which evaluate an individual’s muscular strength and endurance.
 Both are important for activities of daily living (ADL), positively impact resting metabolic rate (RMR), protect against osteoporosis, and enhance glucose tolerance (p.
-212, ACE Personal Trainer Manual).
-There are two types of muscular fitness assessments: muscular-endurance tests, which assess the ability to resist fatigue; and muscular-strength tests, which assess how much force an individual can produce in any one effort (hence the term repetition max or RM).
+234, ACE Personal Trainer Manual).
+There are two types of muscular fitness assessments: muscular-endurance tests, which assess the ability to resist fatigue; and muscular-strength tests, which assess the maximum amount force an individual can produce in a specified number of repetitions (hence the term repetition max or RM).
 Again, these assessments can be very useful for tracking progress and motivating your clients, so routinely performing them can be an essential part of a client’s program.

 Before we discuss these assessments in more detail, let’s first talk about the time and place to use them.
-Because of the physical demand of these assessments, be sure that your client has the physical capacity to participate in these assessments.
-If a client is brand new to exercise, the focus of his or her initial program should be on stability and mobility [Phase 1 of the ACE Integrated Fitness TrainingTM (ACE IFTTM) Model]; therefore, the exercises performed in these assessments might be too demanding and could potentially injure the client.
-Also, if you know your client is deconditioned, he or she probably won’t perform very well, so there is no need to do these assessments and potentially risk discouraging further participation.
-Once your client has progressed into Movement and Load Training (Phases 2 and 3 of the ACE IFT Model) performing these assessments would be appropriate.
-One exception is the McGill’s Torso Muscular Endurance Test Battery, which is appropriate to perform with most individuals even if they are new to exercise.
-Use these assessments at your discretion depending on your clients’ fitness level and needs of their goals.
+Because of the physical demand of these assessments, be sure that your client has the physical capacity to participate.
+If a client is new to exercise, the focus of his or her initial program may need to be on stability and mobility [phase 1 of the ACE Integrated Fitness TrainingTM (ACE IFTTM) Model].
+Therefore, the exercises performed in these assessments might be too demanding and could potentially injure the client.
+Also, if you know the client is deconditioned, he or she probably won’t perform very well, so there is no need to do these assessments and potentially risk discouraging further participation.
+Once your client has mastered movement training and is progressing to load training (progressing from phase 2 to phase 3 of the ACE IFT Model), performing these assessments would be appropriate.
+Use these assessments at your discretion depending on your clients’ fitness level and goals.

 Key Topics to Remember:

-- For each assessment, make sure you know the objective, who it’s appropriate for (any contraindications) and any advantages/disadvantages.
+- For each assessment, make sure you know the objective, for whom it’s appropriate for (any contraindications), and any advantages/disadvantages.

--Know how to calculate a predicted 1 RM using the 1 RM – Repetition percent Values
+- How to calculate a predicted 1 RM using the 1-RM repetition percent values

-For information on other types of physiological assessments, read our Anthropometric Measurements and Cardiovascular Assessments blogs.
+For information on other types of physiological assessments, read our Anthropometric Measurements , Cardiovascular Assessments , and Sports-skills Assessment blogs.